Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations: Conclusion

-This work was supported by D-CORE Grant from Microsoft Research Asia and partially supported by JST AIP Acceleration Research JPMJCR20U3, Moonshot R\&D Grant Number JPMJPS2011, JSPS KAKENHI Grant Number JP19H01115, and JP20H05556 and Basic Research Grant (Super AI) of Institute for AI and Beyond of the University of Tokyo.
-We would like to thank Haruo Fujiwara, Lin Gu, and Yuki Kawana for helpful discussions.
+\paragraph{\textbf{Acknowledgements}.} This work was supported by D-CORE Grant from Microsoft Research Asia and partially supported by JST AIP Acceleration Research JPMJCR20U3, Moonshot R\&D Grant Number JPMJPS2011, CREST Grant Number JPMJCR2015, JSPS KAKENHI Grant Number JP19H01115, and JP20H05556 and Basic Research Grant (Super AI) of Institute for AI and Beyond of the University of Tokyo.
+We would like to thank Haruo Fujiwara, Lin Gu, Yuki Kawana, and the authors of \cite{bergman2022generative} for helpful discussions.